polyfillpolyfill/polyfill-service/README.md

 Testing
 -------

 The tests are split into for the service and tests for the polyfills.
-The polyfill tests require `SAUCE_USER_NAME` and `SAUCE_API_KEY` to be configured, view the[configuration](#configuration) section for more information.
+The polyfill tests require `SAUCE_USER_NAME` and `SAUCE_API_KEY` to be configured, view the [configuration](#configuration) section for more information.

 ```sh
 grunt test           # run service tests and polyfill tests on a small set of browsers